BruceFast/CovidTracker/README.md

 # CovidTracker
-Work with me to build a covid19 (coronovirus) tracking app with fantastic privacy!
+Work with me to build a covid19 (coronavirus) tracking app with fantastic privacy!
 It also offers high usage efficiency.

 Here's the strategy: